kamuridesu/argocd-apps-test-helm/README.md

 The `structure` folder stores some management files for ArgoCD like groups and ApplicationSets.

 On `values` I put my values files for my Helm Chart.
-It's structured like: `values/namespace/values.yaml`, where namespace will be the namespace for the project.
+It's structured like: `values/namespace/app.yaml`, where namespace will be the namespace for the project and app will be the base name.

 # Info

 This project is part of a series of study about Kubernetes on ARM, cloud, ArgoCD, Helm, Ansible and much more.
-All the information about the project is stored in the https://github.com/kamuridesu/oracle-k3s-config
+All the information about the project is stored in the <https://github.com/kamuridesu/oracle-k3s-config> repo.